plotly/plotly.py/doc/python/px-arguments.md

 fig = px.bar(wide_df, x="nation", y=["gold", "silver", "bronze"], title="Wide-Form Input")
 fig.show()
 ```

+*New in 5.16*

+As of version 5.16, you can also provide another type of DataFrame to the `data_frame` argument if that DataFrame supports the [Python dataframe interchange protocol](https://data-apis.org/dataframe-protocol/latest/index.html), or has a `toPandas` or `to_pandas_df` method.

+If you are using a type of DataFrame that doesn't have a `to_pandas`, `toPandas`, or `to_pandas_df` method, but supports the Python dataframe interchange protocol, you'll need to have Pandas version 2.0.3 or later installed.

 ### Input Data as array-like columns: NumPy arrays, lists...